TIGGERKUB/Todo-List-v2/README.md

 # Todo-List-v2
-This project is Todolist with database version then, deploy it to online by Heroku.
+This project is Todolist with MongDB database(MongoDB.Atlas) then, deploy online by Heroku.